-For 2024, the City's general government budgeted total revenues of \$21.1 million and expenditures of \$24.1 million, which will result to a decrease in fund balance of \$3.0 million.
-Of the total expenses, \$15.1 million accounts for salaries and wages, which is 6.75% increase from the prior year.
-This included a 4% pool increase for non-union employees plus several employees receiving a one-time wage adjustment.
+For fiscal year 2025, the total revenues for the City General Government budget amount to \$20.2 million, while expenses-including IMRF, FICA, Medicare, and police and fire pensions-total \$22.1 million.
+This budget plan utilizes \$2.1 million from the Fund Balance equity of \$11.5 million, which represents 6.6 months of the Operating Fund Balance.
+Of the total expenses, salaries and wages account for \$11.2 million, which is 9.67% increase from the prior year.
+This included a 4% pool increase for non-union employees.
 Union wages increased according to contractual agreements.
-The City hopes to maintain its employee count for fiscal year 2024.

-Pensions continue to be an expense that is a significant variable in the City's annual budget.
-However, the City's actuarial-required contributions for police and fire pension funds will decrease by \$0.8 million from \$1.9 million in fiscal year 2023 to \$1.1 million in fiscal year 2024.
-The City's estimated IMRF contributions increased by 4.8% from \$361 thousand in fiscal year 2023 to \$385 thousand in fiscal year 2024.
+The City hopes to maintain its employee count for fiscal year 2025.
+Pensions continue to be an expense that is a significant variable in the city's annual budget.
+The City's firefighters and police pension fund actuarial-required contributions are \$1.2 million and \$1.1 million, respectively.
+The City's estimated IMRF contributions are estimated at \$0.4 million (6.46% in employer contribution with the employee remaining consistent at 4.5%).

 The Human Resources Department continues to actively manage the City's health benefit plan with the assistance of a third-party benefits consultant.
-Annual insurance premiums are estimated to be \$2.4 million.
-The City maintained an average of 137.75 full-time employees in 2023 which is slightly lower than fiscal year 2022 with 139.5 average full-time employees.
-The City employed 89 summer employees mainly for the Aquatic Zoo with the yearly average being 29.5 employees.
+Annual premiums are estimated to be \$2.4 million The City maintained an average of 145 full-time employees in fiscal year 2024 which is higher than fiscal year 2023 with 137 average full-time employees.
+The City employed 86 summer employees mainly for the Aquatic Zoo.

 Investments in capital infrastructure continue to be an area of focus and significant financial resources are allocated.
-In fiscal year 2024, \$44.0 million is budgeted for capital expenditures for the water, wastewater, roads, bridges, public facilities, new police station and technology enhancements.
-The City will transfer \$4.0 million from the General Fund for capital improvements in fiscal year 2024.
+In fiscal year 2025, the capital expenditures accounts for a total of \$60.7 million water, wastewater, roads, bridges, public facilities, Veterans Park Lake repair, 911 Broadway Street and technology enhancements.
+The City will transfer \$3.4 million from the General Fund for capital improvements.

-The City Council is committed to maintaining a lower property tax rate, which is the primary funding source for pensions.
-The 2023 levy year makes the calculated rate 1.115321 with total tax levy of \$2.8 million.
-Retail sales tax collected in fiscal year 2023 totaled \$7.5 million, which is a 7.2% increase from the prior year.
-For fiscal year 2023, retail sales tax collection is budgeted to \$7.0 million and home rule sales tax is \$13.2 million.
-The City continues to eye the upcoming closure of the interstate ramp on I-57 Exit 95.
-This anticipated road closure by the State of Illinois potentially could lower the Sales Tax Revenue and the Home Rule Sales Tax that the city receives.
+The City Council is committed to maintaining a low property tax rate, which is the primary funding source for pensions.
+The 2024 levy year makes the calculated rate 1.115321 with total tax levy \$2.8 million.
+Retail sales tax collected in fiscal year 2024 totaled \$7.7 million, which is a 10% increase from budgeted amount of \$7.0 million.
+For fiscal year 2025, retail sales tax collection is budgeted to \$7.6 million.
+Home rule sales tax in fiscal year 2024 totaled \$14.6 million, which is a 10% increase from budgeted amount of \$13.2 million.
+The City continues to eye the upcoming closure of the interstate ramp on I57 Exit 95.
+This anticipated road closure by the State of Illinois potentially could lower the Sales Tax Revenue and the Home Rule Sales Tax that the City receives.
 The City is exploring additional ways to lessen the impact.

 The City had an unplanned repair of the Veterans' Park Lake due to the dam failure and the lake that was drained.
-At that time, the City chose to divert several projects to begin the process of dredging the lake and doing much needed repair and maintenance to the lake and the islands.
-The estimated costs of these repairs totaled \$2.3 million.
+The City chose at that time to divert several projects to begin the process for dredging the lake and doing much needed maintenance and repair to the lake and the islands.
+The estimated costs of these repairs totaled \$2.3 million with large portion carrying over into the new fiscal year.
+911 Broadway Street downtown park will be completed this fiscal year as well as South 44th Street Road Extension.